rackerlabs/docs-cloud-files/api-docs/use-cases/additional-cdn/ios-streaming.rst

 iOS streaming
 ~~~~~~~~~~~~~

+**Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links will be discontinued on July 31, 2022.**

 The Cloud Files CDN allows you to stream video to iOS devices without
 needing to convert your video.
 After you CDN-enable your container, you
 have the tools necessary for streaming media to multiple devices.
 To